RAGUL1902/Packet-Sniffing-and-Network-Vulnerablities/README.md

                           option 1 for custom mac, 2 for random mac
     -t WAIT_TIME, --time=WAIT_TIME
                           Enter time in seconds to change random mac

+## networkScanner.py ##
+This program is used to scan the network for the available ip addresses using arp pinging.
+A python package called scapy is used for this.
+Run ``./networkScanner.py`` and enter the range of ip address as input asked by the program